fbpx Skip to content

 The interest rate also influences how quickly you build equity in your home.

 With a lower interest rate, a larger portion of your monthly payment goes toward paying down the principal balance of your loan, especially in the early years of the mortgage.
 This means you build equity faster.
-Why does equity matter?
-If you plan to sell your home or refinance in the future, higher equity will come in handy.
+This higher equity will come in handy if you plan to sell your home or refinance in the future.

 Annual Percentage Rate (APR)